cztomczak/cefpython/docs/Build-instructions.md

 Official CEF Python binaries come with additional patches to CEF/Chromium, see the [patches/](../../../tree/master/patches) directory.
 Whether you need these patches depends on your use case, they may not be required and thus you could use the Spotify binaries.
-As of this writing there are three patches:
-* issue73 patch - tcmalloc issues, Spotify builds already apply it
-* issue125 patch - for https cache problems when using private certificates
-* issue218 patch - not required when running GTK or Kivy examples
+Spotify builds have the issue73 patch (tcmalloc) applied.

 ## How to patch